CouncilofLorien/counciloflorien.github.io/docs/cards/L/lapse-of-will.md

 > Long-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > The prowess of each attack is modified by -1.
-The prowess of each Nazgul attack is modified by -3. <br>_"...the hosts of Mordor trembled, doubt clutched their hearts, their laughter failed, their hands shook and their limbs were loosed.
-The Power that drove them on and filled them with hate and fury was wavering, its will was removed from them..."_ ***---LotRVI***
+The prowess of each Nazgul attack is modified by -3. <br>_“...the hosts of Mordor trembled, doubt clutched their hearts, their laughter failed, their hands shook and their limbs were loosed.
+The Power that drove them on and filled them with hate and fury was wavering, its will was removed from them...”_ ***---LotRVI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>